-Find out what BCLC staging system and the Child-Pugh system for liver cancer mean and about treatment options.
+Find out what BCLC staging system and the Child-Pugh system for cancer that started in the liver (primary liver cancer) mean and about treatment options.

 The Tumour, Node, Metastases (TNM) staging system describes the size and position of liver cancer.
 However, because people with liver cancer often have cirrhosis, doctors also need a system that describes how well the liver is working.
 Then they can decide what sort of treatment would be best.